How to Develop Nonprofit Personnel Policies

-How to determine work and off time
+Determine work and off time

-Most organizations follow the lead of others when setting holiday and vacation policy: Although you find a lot of variation, many nonprofits in the United States grant two weeks’ vacation per year to new employees.
+Most organizations follow the lead of others when setting holiday and vacation policies: Although you find a lot of variation, many nonprofits in the United States grant two weeks’ vacation per year to new employees.
 Employees typically receive more vacation time after a longer period of service, such as three weeks after three years, and four weeks after five to eight years.

 Paid vacation time is a benefit to both employees and employers.
 Employees return from vacation rested and ready to give their best efforts to the organization.
 For this reason, you should encourage people to take vacations during the year in which they earn the vacation.
 Most organizations and businesses don’t allow employees to accrue vacation time beyond a certain amount.

 This policy ensures that employees use vacations for the purpose for which they’re intended.
-Such a policy also limits the need to make large cash payments for unused vacation time if employees resign or are terminated.
+Such a policy also limits the need to make large cash payments for unused vacation time when employees resign or are terminated.

-Other important items
+Cover other important items

-A statement that the board of directors may change the policies
+A statement that the board of directors may change the policies.

-A statement of nondiscrimination in employment, usually presented as a policy established by the board of directors — especially important if your organization is seeking government grants or contracts — and other policies established by the board
+A statement of nondiscrimination in employment, usually presented as a policy established by the board of directors — especially important if your organization is seeking government grants or contracts — and other policies established by the board.

-A statement about parental leave and long-term disability policies
+A statement about parental leave and long-term disability policies.

-A statement of hiring procedures and the probationary period
+A statement of hiring procedures and the probationary period.